easakibahmad/auth-course-review/README.md

 # Routes

-1. course routes used directly in app.ts file
-2. others routes (review, category) are customized inside index.ts file in routes folder
+Routes are customized inside index.ts file in routes folder and used in app.ts file

 # Vercel deploy